 Imagine you were just in accident and you hurt your neck.
-You file an insurance claim thinking everything will go smoothly.
+You file an insurance claim thinking everything will go smoothly, the dreaded pre existing condition and what it means for injury claim.
 After all, your neck did not hurt before your accident, but it sure does hurt now.
 If you are like most people, you assume the insurance company will instantly recognize that the other guy was at fault and make you a reasonable settlement offer.
 All too often, that does not happen.

 That is because insurance companies have access to a database that tells them if you have ever made other insurance claims.
 As soon as they find out you were in another accident (even if it was several years before), they start looking for ways to save themselves money at your expense.